ploneintranet/ploneintranet/docs/development/components/search.rst

 Adding facets
 -------------

 Valid facets can be configured using the `ploneintranet.search.facet_fields` registry value.
-These will be returned on the `ISearchResponse` object (see below).
+These will be returned on the :class:`ISearchResponse<ploneintranet.search.interfaces.ISearchResponse>` object (see below).

 .. code:: xml